AntibodyEngineers/2023-immune-profiling/getting-started.md

 npm install -g configurable-http-proxy python3 -m pip install jupyterlab notebook  # needed if running the notebook servers in the same environment
 ```
-Installs JupyterHub, but this is in my home dir, not desired, see above.
+Installs JupyterHub, but this, and the node stuff, are in my home dir, not desired, see above.
+When the desired install was complete, I deleted the jupyter and .node-dirs (.nvm, .npm)

 ### Datascience packages
 Log into JupterLab - via URL:8000, start a notebook.